 Important

-Please, follow the requirements specified on the page with Requirements for using the platform when uploading your own images for processing through the API of the Mapflow platform.
+Please, follow the requirements specified on the page with Requirements for using the platform when uploading your own images to the Mapflow platform.
+If you get the error message while uploading your data, please check the instruction Userguides - How To 🙋♂️.

 Both sides image dimension must not exceed 30.000x30.000 pixels.
-If you have larger images you should either cut them in smaller chunks or switch to the Mapflow custom.
+If you have larger images you should either cut them in smaller chunks or switch to the Mapflow Premium.

-Normally, the Mapflow processes 3-channel RGB rendered images.
-Mapflow platform can also process single-band (panchromatic) imagery, but the NN models are not tuned for such kind of data, so the quality of the result may be worse than expected.
+Normally, the Mapflow processes 3-bands RGB rendered images.
+Mapflow platform can also process single-band (panchromatic) imagery, but the quality of the result may be worse than expected.

 Make sure that your imagery is georeferenced in geographic or projected coordinate system.